Walks

 Orb iDog does not replace a veterinarian

 It is important to be clear: Orb iDog does not replace a veterinarian, trainer, or professional medical advice.
-If your dog has symptoms, pain, low energy, sudden behavior changes, or anything worrying, the safest choice is to consult a veterinarian.
+If your dog has symptoms, pain, low energy, sudden behavioral changes, or anything worrying, the safest choice is to consult a veterinarian.

 Frequently Asked Questions